Connect with others who understand.

 • Excessive daytime sleepiness

-• Sleep attacks — Sudden need to sleep
+• Sleep attacks — A sudden need to sleep

-• Sleep paralysis — Inability to move the limbs or speak, usually upon waking
+• Sleep paralysis — An inability to move the limbs or speak, usually upon waking

 • Disrupted nighttime sleep

-• Hallucinations — Usually occur when waking (hypnopompic hallucinations) but sometimes when falling asleep (hypnagogic hallucinations)
+• Hallucinations when waking (hypnopompic hallucinations) and sometimes when falling asleep (hypnagogic hallucinations)

-• Cataplexy — Sudden period of muscle weakness
+• Cataplexy — A sudden period of muscle weakness

 The presence of cataplexy is the primary differentiator between type 1 and type 2 narcolepsy.
 Cataplexy, the sudden loss of muscle tone, is usually triggered by strong emotions like anger, stress, or excitement.
 Cataplexy episodes range in severity.
 A person may experience a momentary drooping of their eyelids or a complete inability to move or speak.
 People with type 1 narcolepsy may rarely have cataplexy episodes or have multiple episodes each day.

-Learn more about cataplexy in Symptoms of Narcolepsy.
+Learn more about cataplexy and other symptoms of narcolepsy.

 Causes of Type 1 Narcolepsy